Estimated reading time: 7 minutes

 Conclusion

-Fear can be a complex emotion to deal with, but by understanding the different aspects of fear and how they affect us, we can start to master our fear and live our lives to the fullest.
+Decoding fear can be a complex emotion to deal with, but by understanding the different aspects of fear and how they affect us, we can start to master our fear and live our lives to the fullest.
 Today, we have covered the different aspects of fear and how it can hold us back.
 We have also provided helpful exercises that will help you reduce or manage your fear.